europeana/atc-fashion/README.md

-# Europeana Fashion redirects
+# Assimilation Traffic Control: Europeana Fashion

-Europeana Fashion redirects as an OpenWhisk web action.
+Redirects from Europeana Fashion website URLs to equivalents on other Europeana websites, as an OpenWhisk web action.

+[action.js](action.js) will query a Redis service, using the HTTP request path as the key, and expect as the response a full URL to which the client will be redirected.

 ## Dependencies

 * Node.js 10
 * Redis

-[fashion_redirect.js](fashion_redirect.js) will query a Redis service, using the HTTP request path as the key, and expect as the response a full URL to which the client will be redirected.

 ## Deploy to OpenWhisk

 ```
-wsk action create redirect fashion_redirects.js --web true --kind nodejs:10
+wsk action create atc/fashion src/action.js --web true --kind nodejs:10
 ```

 Optionally include Redis URL and Base64-encoded CA certificate:
 ```
-wsk action create redirect fashion_redirects.js --web true --kind nodejs:10 \
+wsk action create atc/fashion src/action.js --web true --kind nodejs:10 -m 128 \
   --param redisUrl "redis://admin:password@example.org/0" \
   --param redisCaCertificateBase64 "..."
 ```